 Exercise Right Week 2022- Cancer & Exercise

 Cancer is one of the most prevalent diseases among our community, in Australia alone that’s 1 diagnosis every 4 minutes (Cormie, 2020).
-However only 1 in 10 of those diagnosed will exercise enough before, throughout and post their treatment (Cormie, 2020).
+However, only 1 in 10 of those diagnosed will exercise enough before, throughout and post their treatment (Cormie, 2020).
 Exercise should be prescribed to all cancer patients as a part of their routine care plan.
-Exercise helps to lessen and mitigate the side effects of all cancer treatments and lowers the relative risk of dying from the particular cancer (Cormie, 2020).
-Cancer related fatigue, muscle atrophy (muscle wasting) and joint pain are a few symptoms which are significantly improved with exercise (Cormie, 2020).
+Exercise helps to lessen and mitigate the side effects of all cancer treatments and lowers the relative risk of dying from a particular cancer (Cormie, 2020).
+Cancer-related fatigue, muscle atrophy (muscle wasting) and joint pain are a few symptoms that are significantly improved with exercise (Cormie, 2020).